Press freedom? Egyptian journalists set to stand trial – DW – 03/03/2023

 "It's also important to note that trials against journalists in Egypt don't usually meet [international] standards of justice," Dagher said.
 "This is why 25 journalists are currently behind bars in Egypt.
 Though many of them are in pretrial detention, several have been sentenced in politicized trials, and then found guilty of ludicrous charges."

-Egypt is currently ranked 168 of the 180 countries examined in RSF's annual press freedom index.
-Ranked at place 158 in 2013, Egypt has slowly declined in RSF's ranking for the past decade to its now nearly-historic low.
+Egypt is currently ranked 168 of the 180 countries in RSF's annual press freedom index.
+After slipping down the list slowly for the past decade — in 2013, it sat at 158 — country now has what is almost its worst-ever ranking.

 "Virtually all media are under direct control of the state, of the secret services or of a handful of millionaire businessmen with influence in ruling circles," RSF's 2022 case file on Egypt states.
 "Independent media are censored and targeted by prosecutors. … Outlets who refuse to submit to censorship are blocked, as in the case of independent news site Mada Masr, inaccessible in Egypt since 2017."

-Mada Masr has continued to publish stories through other channels and via social media, It can still be accessed with virtual private network software.
+Mada Masr has continued to publish stories through other channels and via social media though, and can also be accessed using virtual private network software.

 Abdel Fattah is one of many: Human rights activist Hossam Baghat

 Baghat believes conditions for human rights are worsening in Egypt.
-Events like the United Nations' climate conference COP27, held in Egypt's resort town Sharm El-Sheikh last November, sends "a terrible message to the [Egyptian] government," Baghat argued.
+The aftermath of events like the United Nations' climate conference, COP27, that was held in Egypt last November, sends "a terrible message to the government," Baghat argued.

-Amidst the climate conference protests were permitted, and there were also speeches by visiting European diplomats calling for more human rights and press freedom in Egypt.
-One of the country's best-known activists, Alaa Abdel-Fattah, who also holds a British passport, went on hunger strike during the conference.
-His family traveled to the conference to protest for his release.
-They had hoped the international attention focussed on Sharm El-Shekh would help pressure Egypt's government into his release.
-It did not.
+During the climate conference, which was held in the Egyptian resort town of Sharm El-Sheikh, there were protests permitted and speeches by visiting European diplomats calling for better human rights and more press freedom in Egypt.
+During the conference, one of the country's best-known activists, Alaa Abdel-Fattah, who also holds a British passport, went on hunger strike.
+His family, who came to the conference to protest, had high hopes that with all the international pressure and world headlines, he might be released.
+He wasn't.

 "More could have been done by governments to pressure the Egyptian government into releasing him," Dagher confirmed.
 "We are disappointed that the international community did not go all the way to secure his liberation."

-Baghat said this sent the message to the Egyptian government that "if they dig in and refuse to compromise, they won't just get away with it, they may actually be rewarded with more trade deals and more business as usual."
-He added that "the situation has actually deteriorated after COP27.
-More people are being arrested, more websites are being blocked, and more judicial harassment is happening."
+The message this sort of situation sends to the Egyptian government "is that if they dig in and refuse to compromise, they won't just get away with it, they may actually be rewarded with more trade deals and more business as usual," Baghat explained.
+"The situation has actually deteriorated after COP27.
+More people are being arrested, more websites are being blocked and more judicial harassment is happening."

 Europe has a special responsibility, activists say

-German government officials attending COP27 spoke out about Egypt's dire human rights record and in December last year, the German foreign office named Mada Masr editor Attalah one of the laureates of the2022 Franco-German Prize for Human Rights.

-The Egyptian government accused Germany of meddling.
-In February, Luise Amtsberg,the government's Commissioner for Human Rights Policy and Humanitarian Assistance was denied a visa for her planned visit to Egypt.
+the Egyptian government has accused Germany of meddling and last month, Luise Amtsberg, the German government's commissioner for human rights policy and humanitarian aid, was told she would not be given a visa for a planned visit to Egypt.

 "And Germany is just taking all this," Barghat complained.
 Germany is Egypt's second-biggest trading partner in Europe, with trade volumes worth around €5 billion ($5.3 billion) and growing, and there are a wide variety of links between the two countries, including in loans and large, albeit controversial, German arms sales.